blbadger/blbadger.github.io/generative-adversarials.md

 {% include youtube.html id='RXykSUv0GZ4' %}

 In the literature this is termed catastrophic forgetting, and is an area of current research in deep learning.
-Note that this phenomenon is also observed when an exact replica of the DCGAN architecture is used (with 64x64 input and generated image sizes, one less convolutional layer, no bias parameter in the fractional convolutional layers, and slightly different stride and padding parameters) and so is not the result of modifications made: instead it is likely that the forgetting is due to the very small sample size.
+Note that this phenomenon is also observed when an exact replica of the DCGAN architecture is used (with 64x64 input and generated image sizes, one less convolutional layer, no bias parameter in the fractional convolutional layers, and slightly different stride and padding parameters) and so is not the result of modifications made: instead it may be wondered if that the 'forgetting' is due to the very small sample size.

+To test this idea, we can observe the stability of this architecture (modified slightly for 64x64 inputs) on a much larger dataset, say the 126,000 LSUN Churches dataset.
+Changing the resolution requires some small modifications to both generator and discriminator architectures if we use the DCGan approach, in this case making the resulting model more similar to the original one proposed by Radford and colleagues.
+This models is capable of rather quickly producing realistic-looking images of churches (albeit at low resolution) but it too suffers from instability during training: observe that at the end of the video below there is a lattice artefact introduced into each image and training progress ceases.
+This is because the discriminator's loss for all images has zeroed out such that the generator no longer recieves a coherent error function.

+{% include youtube.html id='DAC7PqRTFx4' %}

+Somewhat worryingly, the disappearance of the discriminator's loss gradient is a regular occurrence for GANs of all types.
+The author has found this disappearance to be a common problem for everything from small, fully connected GANs applied to un-normalized MNIST monocolor datasets to larger cNN-based GANs applied to large datasets such as LSUN.
+This observation motivates the following question: why is the GAN objective function so unstable?

+The first thing to note is that the reformulation of a zero-sum game introduced by Goodfellow and colleagues that has made GANs so effective and widespread was originally motivated by the observation that it prevented the disappearance of the generator's loss gradient early in training, an outcome is typical of a zero-sum game implementation of a GAN.
+One may consider the derivation to be providing a Bayesian prior on the model specifying that input generation is more difficult than discrimination, which is why we make the loss function of the generator equivalent to the log-probability that the discriminator has made mistake rather than the loss function of the discriminator equivalent to the log-probability that the generator has not produced convincing samples.

+However, once the generator begins to produce realistic samples then we may view the process of discrimination just as if not more difficult than generation.
+This motivates the use of both the Goodfellow reformulation as well as the alternative above...

+Beyond this, however, we find other challenges to the GAN

+### More challenges of GANs

 A fully connected architecture seemed to be effective for small (28x28) monocolor image generation using the MNIST datasets.
 Can a similar architecture applied to our small flower dataset yield realistic images?
 We can try a very large gut fairly shallow model: here the discriminator has the following architecture: